 The clinical training program benefits greatly from Iowa City's standing as the most comprehensive health sciences center in Iowa and from the ready availability of health service facilities for clinical training of students in speech-language pathology and audiology.

 The Wendell Johnson Speech and Hearing Clinic serves the University and the general public.
-Included in its services are outpatient evaluation and rehabilitation programs for speech, voice, swallowing, hearing, and language problems; intensive summer camps in stuttering, a six-week summer preschool program for hearing-impaired children, and group therapy for children working on speech sounds.
-These clinical programs give students supervised clinical experience with a wide variety of speech, hearing, and language disorders.
+Included in its services are outpatient evaluation and rehabilitation programs for speech, voice, swallowing, hearing, language problems, and a full range of audiological services that include diagnostic and rehabilitative services.
+Intensive summer programs for children and a variety of clinical programs provide students with supervised clinical experience with a wide variety of speech, hearing, and language disorders.

 Public and private departments and programs in addition to those mentioned above often contribute to the cooperative professional training, research, and service programs.